hashgraph/guardian/docs/guardian/readme/guardian-vault.md

 1. **Create Roles and Policies**: `aws_iam_init.sh` script in `aws/scripts` directory initiates a role with a specific name configured by `GUARDIAN_SECRETS_ROLE_NAME` in .env file, creates policies that are stored in `aws/configs/policies` path and attach the policy to the role.
 2. **Push Secrets**: The initial secrets such as IPFS\_API\_KEY, AUTH\_SECRET\_KEY, OPERATOR\_KEY is stored to vault secret manager.
 A template secret file is created in `aws/configs/secrets` that must be coned and customized into `secret.json` file.
 The `push_secrets.sh` script in `aws/secripts` folder will push all secrets into their specified secret path.

+### Azure Key Vault

+Azure Vault provides a centralised service to manage sensitive data safe and secure.
+It provides three services to manage Secrets, Keys and Certificates:

+* Secrets Manager: Azure Key Vault enables secure storage of secrets such as Passwords, API Keys, etc. Secrets can be easily managed, rotated, and accessed programmatically.
+* Key Manager: Cryptographic keys can be generated and managed within Azure Key Vault.
+These keys can be used for encryption, decryption, signing, and verification purposes.
+Azure Key Vault supports a variety of key types and algorithms.
+* Certificate Manager: Azure Key Vault allows you to store and manage SSL/TLS certificates.
+You can import certificates or generate new ones within the Key Vault.
+Key Vault can also automate the renewal and deployment of certificates.

+Guardian is supporting Azure Vault Secrets Manager to handle securely the secrets, keys and wallets.
+At the moment Default Azure Credential is used for authenticating to Azure Key Vault that requires following steps to enable any machine to access Secrets:

+1. **Create a Key Vault**: From the Azure Portal navigate to **Key Vaults**, choose a Resource Group has been created before from the list, insert a name for the Vault instance, select the region and carefully prepare other configurations and follow to the Next page.
+2. Choose **Vault Access Policy** as Permission model and **Azure Virtual Machines for deployment** as Resource Access.
+Under Access Policies, click on **Create** and in the prompt window choose all necessary permissions required to grant to a User.
+For Guardian at least **Get** and **Set** of **Secrets** are required.
+Next find the registered User to grant access.
+In the last step choose a registered application if has been created in Azure Active Directory before; otherwise select Next and finalize the process.
+3. Configure Networking, Add Tags and create the Vault.
+4. Now in the directory of auth-service, guardian-service, policy-service and worker-service set **AZURE\_VAULT\_NAME** environment variable by the name chosen as Vault previously.